Open a Bank Account in Canada

 - the business registration number and the business or other types of license, depending on the structure;

-- other information which can be requested by the Canadian bank.
+- other information that can be requested by the Canadian bank.

 For assistance in opening bank accounts in Canada, please contact us.
 We can also help those interested in starting a company in Canada.